 - A statement of support for the proposal

 - An indication that the allotted time to complete the activity/program will be considered university time if the activity proposed takes place during university time [Note: the amount of university time will be up to the discretion of the chair/director/dean]

 - A commitment of a minimum $100 in unit funds (for grant applications in excess of $300).

-- Each application will be reviewed by a minimum of three ESAC members with final approval from the larger ESAC committee at the monthly ESAC meeting using this rubric.
+- Each application will be reviewed by a minimum of three ESAC members with final approval from the larger ESAC committee at the monthly ESAC meeting using this rubric (this link opens in a new window).
 Decisions will be sent out a month after each deadline has passed.